Frequently Asked Questions

 What do I do if my paintings are too wet to take home?

 If you are painting in oils, it is possible that they are too wet if not traveling by car to take with you.
-You can leave them at the facility and after several weeks we will ship to you – you will be responsible for shipping cost plus $5.00 for packing and handling.
+You can leave them at the facility and after several weeks we will ship to you – you will be responsible for shipping cost plus $10.00 for packaging, packing and handling.